 The housing industry is cyclical and is affected by consumer confidence levels, prevailing economic conditions and interest rates.
-Other factors that affect the housing industry and the demand for new homes include the availability and the cost of land, labor and materials; changes in consumer preferences; demographic trends; and the availability of mortgage finance programs.
-See "Risk Factors" in Item 1A of this Form 10-K.
+Other factors that affect the housing industry and the demand for new homes include: the availability and the cost of land, labor and materials; changes in consumer preferences; demographic trends; and the availability of mortgage finance programs.
+See "Risk Factors" in Item 1A of this Form 10-K for additional information regarding these risks.